Filesystem Layout

 services: nginx: volumes: - ./nginx.conf:/etc/nginx/nginx.conf:roDocker daemon paths

-Section titled “Docker daemon paths”dockmesh doesn’t own these but interacts with them:
+Section titled “Docker daemon paths”dockmesh doesn’t own these but interacts with them via the Docker socket:

 | Path | Contents |